JadenJLee/DataQuerier/README.txt

-This is a Spring Application that allows us to run a Spring instance locally to hit the endpoints to extract data from an Apache Solr Instance running locally.
+This is a Spring Application that allows me to query a csv or tsv file faster than Excel would allow for larger data sets.

+1. I perform a DB migration to my local MySQL DB
+2. Create an Apache Solr instance and allow it to communicate to MySQL database
+3. Query via postman of the endpoints as needed.

 To run DB migration (already done locally):
 1. Ensure lib/Product_feed.tsv or tsv file with similar column characteristics are loaded into the lib directory.